MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-linux.md

 ---

-# Intall the AKS Engine on Linux in Azure Stack
+# Install the AKS Engine on Linux in Azure Stack

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*